 - Basic Shapes

 We usually start by drawing the medial line.
-The medial line is the line that runs through the middle of the figure.
+The medial line is the line that runs through the middle of the figure or human body.

-When we are drawing a body in various positions I will now be addling or capturing the gesture line which is the line of movement, however, we are now drawing a static standing human so our gesture is just upright.
+When we are drawing a human body in various positions I will now be adding or capturing the gesture line which is the line of movement, however, we are now drawing a static standing human body so our gesture is just upright.